Feb. 19, 2017

 On the other hand, a person who is supposedly influential in the world of tech gadgets DOES need to possess expertise or at least niche knowledge.
 Think about it.
 If you’re little more than “a big booming personality” and you don’t know shit from shinola, you really should stick to what’s tactile, visceral, related to aesthetics, etc., etc. Y’know, stuff which for the most part does not require expertise.
 THIS is where agencies drop the ball.
 Agencies, you’re free to send me hate mail, but deep down you know I’m right.
 You look at follower counts instead of assessing expertise.
 Shame on you.

 However: I will say: Surveys have shown that consumers don’t care about expertise when they can clearly see an outfit looks awesome on a person.
 Let’s be clear: Influencers should ALWAYS disclose, but, again, the research says: when a fashion image on Instagram looks good and inspires, most Instagram users couldn’t care less if they see a disclaimer or not.
-There’s a reason for this. [ My thoughts continue after the Snapchat video, below ]
+There’s a reason for this. [ My thoughts continue after the break below ]

 (Shoutout to Ted and Meghan for the event invite!)